“For music and service to become your way of life, you must confront economic realities.”

 A typical example: Conservatory students might study under active or retired orchestra musicians who are masters of the orchestral repertoire.

-All the while, the large-ensemble industry contracts, and full-time orchestra jobs are so scarce and sought-after that it’s irrational for students to enroll in degree programs with the sole aim of landing such jobs (e.g., I’m told that the recent 3rd horn opening in the Nashville Symphony attracted hundreds of applicants).
+All the while, the large-ensemble industry contracts, and full-time orchestra jobs are so scarce and sought-after that it’s irrational for students to enroll in costly degree programs with the sole aim of landing such jobs (e.g., I’m told that the recent 3rd horn opening in the Nashville Symphony attracted hundreds of applicants).

-So, even though orchestral music represents some of the greatest art ever produced, and the skills that orchestra players possess are of immense intrinsic value to students, those skills aren’t sufficient for today’s graduates.
+So, even though orchestral music represents some of the greatest art ever produced, and the skills that veteran orchestra players possess are of immense intrinsic value to students, those skills aren’t sufficient for today’s graduates.

 New-century musicians need an educational model that supplies broad, up-to-date artistic and professional know-how such that they not only become capable ensemble players but also innovators, educators, and arts leaders in their communities.